metavalent/metavalent.github.io/_posts/2021-03-24-What-a-Narcissist.md

 ---
+layout: post
-published: false
+published: true
+title: What a Narcissist!
+tags: metavalent
+categories: metavalent
+created:
+modified:
 ---
-## What a Narcissist!

 Wait for it ...
 ROTFLMAO!
 Only Russell Brand could negate the negging of Jerry Seinfeld with this kind of flair (not the Reddit kine; real kine, ʻohana nui.)